Sagatt/IGI2NeonixPatch/README.md

 - **Custom FOV Adjustment:** Allows players to customize their field of view (FOV) for better gameplay perspective.
 - **Weapon Laser Lag:** Fixes the lagged behavior of the weapon laser.
 - **Gun animation Freeze:** Fixes an issue where holding right-click freezes the gun animation.
+- **Animations play/shake jitter:** The animations seem to still move and jitter if you pause the game.

 ## Installation
 1. Download the release build of [IGI 2: Neonix Patch](https://github.com/Sagatt/IGI2NeonixPatch/releases).